rcazzara/seldovia/_people/Eric_David_John.md

 ![Eric
 Erickson](../assets/images/David%20John%20Ericson/media/image1.jpeg) Oro
-Valley, AZ – David John "Eric" Erickson died on Tuesday, October 6, 2015, in Oro Valley.
+Valley, AZ â€“ David John "Eric" Erickson died on Tuesday, October 6, 2015, in Oro Valley.
 Eric was born August 14, 1943, in Cheyenne, Wyoming to parents Harold Erickson and Martha Leefers Erickson.
 He grew up in Cheyenne and graduated from the University of Wyoming in 1966 with a